UK (West Midlands) Based

 May 2005 saw Nova move from Pensnett House to our current location in the Innovation Centre on Pensnett Trading Estate.
 This move allowed Nova to expand the number of seats in our office to the current total of 40.
 With our design engineers working around 50 hours a week, Nova’s internal capacity is around 2000 hours per week.
 Internally and externally, the total number of employees has now exceeded the 60 mark.

 The pace of technological change has meant a constant series of upgrades both in CAD systems, associated tools and in the services offered by Nova.
-We now offer 3D laser scanning services, 3D animations and visualisations, recruitment (both contract and permanent) together with other drawing office services such as paper to cad conversions and the writing and compilation of technical manuals.
+We now offer 3D laser scanning services together with other drawing office services such as paper to cad conversions and the writing and compilation of technical manuals.

 Current CAD systems now include :